a2/site-playground/Publish Playground.playgroundbook/Contents/PublicResources/Content___index.md

 I’m a **Software Engineer** specializing in Apple platform technologies.
 I love to create polished visuals and delightful experiences that users love.
 I work at Microsoft in New York City, helping people achieve more with Outlook Mobile for iOS.

-I’m an avid learner of languages, both human and for computer programming.
+I’m an avid learner of languages, both human and computer programming.
 I’m an English native speaker but also proficient in Spanish, French, and German.
-I gave a talk at Macoun, Europe’s largest conference for German-speaking Apple developers, in Frankfurt in October 2019.
+I've given talks and workshops at conferences all over Europe (in English), as well as my most recently talk at the German-language Macoun conference.

-I’m most knowledgeable in Swift as well as Objective-C. You might also find me writing little sites like this with HTML and CSS or scripts in JavaScript, Ruby, Python, or even Bash.
-I’ve also dabbled with Lua within the PICO-8 fantasy console to make some smaller projects.
+I’m most knowledgeable in Swift as well as Objective-C. You might also find me writing static sites like this with HTML and CSS or scripts in JavaScript, Ruby, Python, or even Bash.
+I’ve also dabbled with Lua within the PICO-8 fantasy console to make [some smaller projects](https://www.lexaloffle.com/bbs/?uid=32612&mode=carts&sub=0).

-Feel free to poke around my interactive portfolio on the iPhone to the left.
-If you want to get in touch, the [_Mail app_](#mail) is a great place to start.
+👈 Feel free to poke around my interactive portfolio on the iPhone to the left.
+It's completely JavaScript-free and certainly won't bite you.
+If you want to get in touch, the [Mail app](#mail) is a great place to start.